Who else can help me?

 - putting less emotional energy into grieving and putting it into something new – in other words, moving on

 You'll probably go through all these stages, but you won't necessarily move smoothly from one to the next.
-Your grief might feel chaotic and out of control, but these feelings will eventually become less intense.
+Your grief might feel chaotic and out of control, but these feelings will eventually become less intense and you will feel less sad and overwhelmed.

 Feelings of grief: